bevyengine/bevy/release-content/migration-guides/remove_threshold_StaticTransformOptimizations.md

 The threshold has been removed completely from `StaticTransformOptimizations`: the optimization is always either enabled or disabled.
 As a result this is now a simple `enum`, and some method calls will need to be updated.

-Don't rely on from_threshold calls, either have the optimizations enabled or disabled.
-If you want to toggle this dynamically, you can count the entities in a system and dynamically enabled/disable this.
+If you want to toggle this dynamically, you can count the entities in a system and dynamically enable or disable this.
+Performing this check can be slow however, so you probably should not perform this check each frame.